 Having a productive stand over several years first depends on the mixture to be planted.
 The easy part is the alfalfa variety, which you can select based on proven University yields over locations and years.

 Target and evaluate significant genetic traits such as tonnage, quality, winter hardiness, fall dormancy and pest resistances (insects and diseases).
-University of Minnesota alfalfa performance results.
+University of Minnesota alfalfa field crop variety trials.

 Grass variety considerations